alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 The entire crew is gathered in the mess hall.
 Save for the cargo bay, it’s the only place, now that there are two more, where they can all meet without having elbows in each other’s sides.
 Bopha had to nearly drag Chantico out for their inaugural assignment meeting with the Agency, so she’s skulking as far away from everyone else as possible, light flickering over her eyes with god knows what.
 You can force the body, but the mind does whatever it wants.

 Rezki is sat directly next to Snow, constantly looking over her shoulder at her tablet, to Snow’s continual annoyance.
 Snow is setting up a portable holo projector on the bolted down dining table.
 Arooj is lounged out on the sofa, tauntingly staring at Zambaga, who has yet to break eye contact.
-Good chance that Zambaga, as someone who’s worked up the corporate security ladder, has seen combat on Muzdahir against the Shezhadians there.
+Good chance that Zambaga, as someone who’s worked up the corporate security ladder, has seen combat on Muzdahir against the Khadiriians there.
 That might cause some problems down the road, but so long as it's just a staring contest, he’ll park that problem for later.

 Snow flicks a switch and the iris of the holo projector opens, a swarm of holos buzzing out of it, forming a perfect luminescent white cube over the table.
 “Captain, is everyone here?”